pachyderm/pachyderm/doc/docs/1.13.x/deploy-manage/manage/s3gateway/index.md

 Pachyderm deployment comes with an embedded **S3 gateway**, deployed in the `pachd` pod, that allows you to **access Pachyderm's repo through the S3 protocol**.
-The operations on the HTTP API exposed by the S3 Gateway largely mirror those documented in S3’s official docs.
-It is typically used when you wish to retrieve data from, or expose data to, object storage tooling, such as MinIO, boto3, and aws s3 cli.

-!!!
-Info
-    `pachd` service exposes the S3 gateway (`s3gateway-port`) on port **30600**.

 The S3 Gateway is designed to work with any S3 Client, among which:

 - MinIO
 - AWS S3 cli
 - boto3

+The operations on the HTTP API exposed by the S3 Gateway largely mirror those documented in [S3’s official docs](https://docs.aws.amazon.com/cli/latest/reference/s3/).

+It is typically used when you wish to retrieve data from, or expose data to, object storage tooling, such as MinIO, boto3, and aws s3 cli.

 !!!
+Info
+    `pachd` service exposes the S3 gateway (`s3gateway-port`) on port **30600**.

+!!!
 Note "Before using the S3 Gateway..."
-    ...make sure to install the S3 client of your choice as documented [here](configure-s3client.md).
+    ...make sure to install and configure the S3 client of your choice as documented [here](configure-s3client.md).

 ## Quick Start
 The S3 gateway presents **each branch from every Pachyderm repository as an S3 bucket**.